All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Does higher dose always mean more weight loss?

 Generally, higher doses produce more weight loss in clinical trials.
-However, the difference between mid-range and maximum doses may be modest for some patients.
+But the difference between mid-range and maximum doses may be modest for some patients.
 The best dose is the one that gives you meaningful results with manageable side effects.

 What time of day should I take my GLP-1 dose?